tharwaninitin/etlflow/modules/core/docs/index.md

  - second: ["Spark", "Apache Spark™ is a unified analytics engine for large-scale data processing."]
  - third: ["Zio", "Type-safe, composable asynchronous and concurrent programming for Scala"]
  - fourth: ["GCP", "Google Cloud Platform"]
+ - fifth: ["AWS", "Amazon Web Services"]
 ---

-At a very high level, the library provides abstraction on top of Apache Spark, No SQL Databases, Relational Databases and multiple different datasources that makes it easier to develop **ETL applications** which can be easily Tested and Composed together.
+This library provides abstraction on top of Apache Spark, No SQL Databases, Relational Databases and multiple different datasources that makes it easier to develop **ETL applications** which can be easily Tested and Composed together.
-This library has many **plug-and-play steps** that are ready to handle your task on Google Cloud Platform (Support for other cloud providers coming soon).
+This library has many **plug-and-play steps** that are ready to handle your task on **Google Cloud Platform(GCP)** and **Amazon Web Services(AWS)**.

 ## Requirements and Installation